 - Use encrypted websites

-Regardless whether you are able to ascertain your wifi security, always connect through encrypted websites especially when sending sensitive data.
+Regardless whether you are able to ascertain your wifi security, always connect through encrypted websites especially when sending sensitive data to online platforms like Bitcoin loophole.
 Login information and other such data.
 To check whether the website is encrypted, look at the URL bar of the browser and there should be ‘https’ rather than just ‘http’.

 However, be wary that there are website which look extremely similar to verified sites such as ‘bankfamerica.com’ that has managed to obtain the certificate.
 Therefore, always make sure the URL in your web browser is spelt accurately.